boyang9602/FeatureExtractor/Readme.md

 # FeatureExtractor

+### WHAT'S NEW?
+Due to the millions of small file, used [seaweed](https://github.com/chrislusf/seaweedfs).
+Both file system and seaweed filer are supported.

 Extract code features from source code files.
 Need to specify data root path for `main` method. data folder sturcture please refer to [RefactoringDetector](https://github.com/boyang9602/RefactoringDetector)

 The extracted features are under the [data](./data) folder in this repo